Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Penalties for non-compliance with the RPP

-• Financial fines proportional to the volume of packaging
+• Financial fines proportionate to the seriousness of the breach.

 Preventive compliance is always less costly than corrective action.